ibnteo/kladenets/README.md

 ## Concept keyboards Kladenets-2 (3,1,M)

-This concept was preceded by Kladenets-23, but there were shortcomings in the form of the need to have the Quasi button for letters, so it was sent to the archive: [kladenets2](kladenets2/).
+This concept was preceded by Kladenets-23, but there were shortcomings in the form of the need to have the Quasi button for letters, so it was sent to the [archive](archive/).
 There is also a brief description of the unsuccessful button layout of the Kladenets-24 concept, the closest predecessor of the Kladents-23.

 ## License